Ananas Matar Shorba: Creamy Pineapple & Pea Soup

 Instructions

-2. Pour 0.5 cup (120 ml) of the water (or coconut milk) into the blender along with the julienned ginger and green chilies.
-Cover and process on high until the mixture is completely smooth.
+2. Pour 0.5 cup / 120 ml of the water or coconut milk into the blender along with the julienned ginger and green chilies.
+Process on high until the mixture is completely smooth.

-3. Pour the blended mixture through a fine-mesh strainer into a bowl, pressing firmly with the back of a spoon to extract all the flavorful liquid; discard the fibrous solids left in the strainer.
+3. Pour the blended mixture through a fine-mesh strainer into a bowl, pressing firmly with the back of a spoon to extract all the liquid; discard the fibrous solids.

-4. Heat 3 tbsp (45 ml) of ghee or butter in a 3-quart (3-liter) saucepan over moderate heat.
-Add the remaining 1.5 tbsp (12.5g) each of cashews and almonds to the pan.
+4. Heat 3 tbsp of ghee or butter in a 3-quart saucepan over moderate heat.
+Add the remaining 1.5 tbsp each of cashews and almonds to the pan.

-5. Stir-fry the nuts until they turn a golden brown color, then carefully remove them with a slotted spoon and set them aside for the garnish.
+5. Stir-fry the nuts until they turn golden brown, then carefully remove them with a slotted spoon and set aside for garnish.

-6. Drop 0.5 tsp (2g) of black mustard seeds into the remaining hot ghee and fry them until they turn gray and begin to pop.
+6. Drop 0.5 tsp of black mustard seeds into the remaining hot ghee and fry until they turn gray and begin to pop.

-7. Pour the strained seed-nut milk into the saucepan immediately.
-Cook this mixture, stirring constantly to prevent it from sticking to the bottom, for 2 to 3 minutes.
+7. Immediately pour the strained seed-nut milk into the saucepan.
+Cook, stirring constantly to prevent sticking, for 2 to 3 minutes.

-8. Pour in the remaining 1.25 cups (300 ml) of water (or coconut milk), add the 12 saffron threads and 1.25 tsp (7g) of salt, and bring the liquid to a boil.
-Once boiling, reduce the heat to low and let it simmer for 5 minutes.
+8. Pour in the remaining 1.25 cups / 300 ml of water or coconut milk, add the saffron threads and salt, and bring to a boil.
+Reduce the heat to low and simmer for 5 minutes.

-9. Add the pineapple cubes and 1 cup (145g) of fresh peas to the broth.
-Cover the pan and simmer for 20 to 25 minutes, or until both the pineapple and peas are tender.
-(Note: If using frozen peas, add them only during the last 1 to 2 minutes of cooking).
+9. Add the pineapple cubes and fresh peas to the broth.
+Cover and simmer for 20 to 25 minutes, or until both are tender.
+If using frozen peas, add them only during the last 1 to 2 minutes of cooking.

 10. Remove the saucepan from the heat.
-Gently stir in 3 tbsp (45 ml) of cream, 0.1 tsp (0.5g) of nutmeg, and 0.5 tsp (1g) of garam masala.
-Ladle into bowls and garnish each serving with the reserved fried almonds and cashews.
+Gently stir in the cream, nutmeg, and garam masala.
+Ladle into bowls and garnish with the reserved fried almonds and cashews.

 Nutritional Information